 - Follow the instructions on the dialog boxes to complete the authorization process.
 A provisioning file (*.prvs) generated on the My Esri portal can be used to speed up the authorization process for concurrent use.
 This file fills in all the necessary user and product authorization information in the wizard.
 More information on provisioning files can be found in the section Provisioning Files.

 - Click Finish to close the wizard and return to License Server Administrator.

 Manually installing the FlexNet licensing service (applies to Linux Platforms only)

 - Navigate to <installation_path>/arcgis/licensemanager

 - Run install_fnp.sh.
 This shell script configures the FlexNet licensing service executable to run as a root-privilege setuid process.

 - The FlexNet licensing service daemon needs to run continuously.
 Therefore, a further installation step is required to ensure it is started a boot time.
-Because the FlexNet licensing service daemon does not need to run with root privilege, it can be started by adding the following line to a nominated user's crontab: @reboot /usr/local/share/FNP/service/11.16.2/FNPLicensingService -r 2>&1 >/tmp/fnpd.log
+Because the FlexNet licensing service daemon does not need to run with root privilege, it can be started by adding the following line to a nominated user's crontab (In the case of ArcGIS License Manager 2020.0): @reboot /usr/local/share/FNP/service/11.16.5/FNPLicensingService -r 2>&1 >/tmp/fnpd.log

 Windows installations, or Linux installations of ArcGIS License Manager 2018.1 and earlier do not require the additional step of installing the FlexNet licensing service.